Mercury Milan

+The Mercury Milan is a four-door, five passenger, front and all-wheel drive mid-size sedan manufactured by Ford and marketed by its Mercury division over a single generation from 2006 to 2011, using Ford's CD3 platform.

+As a rebadged variant of the first-generation Ford Fusion and Lincoln MKZ/Zephyr, the Milan received an extensive mid-cycle refresh (i.e., facelift) for 2010 under Chief Designer Darrell Behmer and Design Director Peter Horbury.

-The Mercury Milan is a mid-size car manufactured by Ford and marketed by its Mercury division for model years 2006-2011.
-Taking its name from the second-largest Italian city, the Milan was a divisional counterpart and rebadged variant of the first-generation Ford Fusion and Lincoln MKZ/Zephyr.
-Serving as an entry-level model line for the brand, the Milan replaced the Mercury Sable; as the smallest Mercury, it also served as the successor for the 1990s Mercury Mystique.
-Produced in a single generation as a four-door sedan, the Milan was marketed in the United States (including Puerto Rico and the U.S. Virgin Islands), Mexico, and the Middle East.
+Manufactured alongside the Ford Fusion and Lincoln MKZ/Zephyr at Hermosillo Assembly in Mexico, it served as the entry-level and smallest Mercury, succeeding the Mercury Mystique as well as replacing the Sable.
+It was marketed in the United States (including Puerto Rico and the U.S. Virgin Islands), Mexico, and the Middle East.

-Introduced at the 2005 Chicago Auto Show, the Milan became the best-selling Mercury line in 2008.
-Coinciding with the 2010 retirement of the Mercury brand by Ford, sales of the Milan ended after a shortened 2011 model year; the final vehicle was manufactured on December 17, 2010.
+It was introduced at the 2005 Chicago Auto Show, and in 2008, the Milan became Mercury's best-selling model.
+Coinciding with Ford's retirement of Mercury, sales of the Milan ended after a shortened 2011 model year with the final vehicle was manufactured on December 17, 2010.

-Ford manufactured the Milan alongside the Ford Fusion and Lincoln MKZ/Zephyr at its Hermosillo Stamping & Assembly facility (Hermosillo, Sonora, Mexico).
+The nameplate Milan derived from second-largest Italian city, Milan, often associated with fashion and design.
+Chief Designer, Darrell Behmer, said the "name 'Milan' connotes visions of a modern, fashionable European city, fitting the car's design theme and target customer like a fine Italian suit."